alexismorin/floorplan/README.md

 You can have multiple custom tilesets spawning different looking buildings in the same project - look into the DefaultTilekit folder and copy to your heart's contents.

 ### Install process
 This is a plugin that makes use of Unity's new *Package Manager* feature.
 Just drop the *com.alexismorin.floorplan* folder into your *packages* folder (found at the same level as your Assets folder) and it should work out-of-the-box.
-If you're using an older version of Unity, navigate inside the *com.alexismorin.floorplan* folder and then just drag everything you find there anywhere in your project hierarchy.

 ![packman](images/packman.png)

+### Bugs
+- Breaks in versions older than 2019.1, the walls won't spawn in their proper locations

 ### TODO
 - Make it snap without having to hold down the control key